CommunityToolkit/MVVM-Samples/docs/mvvm/AsyncRelayCommand.md

 </Page>
 ```

 Upon clicking the `Button`, the command is invoked, and the `ExecutionTask` updated.
 When the operation completes, the property raises a notification which is reflected in the UI.
 In this case, both the task status and the current result of the task are displayed.
-Note that to show the result of the task, it is necessary to use the `TaskExtensions.ResultOrDefault` method - this provides access to the result of a task that has not yet completed without blocking the thread (and possibly causing a deadlock).
+Note that to show the result of the task, it is necessary to use the `TaskExtensions.GetResultOrDefault` method - this provides access to the result of a task that has not yet completed without blocking the thread (and possibly causing a deadlock).

 ## Sample Code